Brain Jotter: Philanthropy

-During his Outside the Box show in Abuja, a disabled woman’s life was transformed when the audience collectively donated over 20 million Naira in response to her story.
+During his Outside the Box show in Abuja, audience members collectively donated over 20 million Naira for a physically challenged woman in attendance.

-Following the viral success of the “Gwo Gwo Gwo Ngwo” challenge, Brain Jotter paid a visit to legendary highlife musician Mike Ejeagha and supported him with a gift of 2 million Naira.
+Following the viral success of the "Gwo Gwo Gwo Ngwo" challenge, Brain Jotter visited highlife musician Mike Ejeagha and presented him with a gift of 2 million Naira.

-In 2025, the superstar Brainjotter visited Sierra Leone on Eco-fest show that was held in Freetown, the capital of Sierra Leone.
-There he met most of Sierra Leone Supperstar.

-In 2025, he took his charitable work further by launching Share the Grace, a web-based platform where underprivileged individuals could apply for financial support in areas such as health, education, and business, making philanthropy more accessible and transparent.
+In 2025, he launched Share the Grace, a web-based platform where individuals could apply for financial support in areas such as health, education, and business.